HISTORY OF THE HAWKSWORTH TENDERS IN PRESERVATION.

 Out of the four that went in only two came out the others believed to have been sold as ingot carriers at the steel works.
 However none of the engines that went in with Hawksworth tenders left Barry with them.
 They all came out with Collet tenders.
 (At least I assume the tender behind what is now Rood Ashton Hall at Tyseley is a Collet?).

-How?
-Well when we had our tender all stripped down for restoration at Blunsdon, we were made aware of a set of complete Hawksworth tender frames assembly in good working order, albeit converted to a carrier for crane testing weights in Swindon works.
-If I recall accurately these frames cost £250 so a real bargin?
-We purchased the frames and once on site at Blunsdon put the frames back to original use, mounting our repaired tank onto it.
-That is the tender you see today.
-The old frames and wheels were sold on and these frames now form the basis of the tender behind the Tyseley Castle.
-Add a new tank and hey presto another Hawksworth tender!
+Well when we had our tender all stripped down for restoration at Blunsdon we were made aware of a set of complete Hawksworth tender frames in good working order, albeit converted to a carrier for crane testing weights in Swindon works.
+If I recall accurately these frames cost £250 plus transport cost so a real bargain?
+We purchased the frames and once on site at Blunsdon put the frames back to their original use, mounting our repaired tank onto it.
+That was the tender you saw when Foremarke first went into service at the Swindon & Cricklade Railway and during the first few season’s at the Gloucestershire Warwickshire Railway.
+Foremarke now of course carries a brand new tank fitted in 2006.